-As the regional coordinating organization (RCO) of the statewide Cash for College workshop campaign, LA-CFC, partners with schools and organizations to host Financial Aid Completion Workshops throughout the financial aid application season (October 1 through March 2).
+As the regional coordinating organization (RCO) of the statewide Cash for College workshop campaign, L.A.
+Cash for College, partners with schools and organizations to host Financial Aid Completion Workshops throughout the financial aid application season (Oct.
+1 through March 2).

 Workshop Organizer Expectations & Responsibilities

-To ensure low income, first-generation college-bound high school seniors are receiving the support they need to apply for all possible financial aid, Workshop Organizers are expected to take on the following responsibilities.
+To ensure low-income, first-generation, college-bound students are receiving the support they need to apply for all possible financial aid, Workshop Organizers are expected to take on the following responsibilities.